imarc/handbook/frontend.markdown

 </td></tr>
 </table>

-As of October 2014, the definitive list includes Chrome and Firefox (Mac & Windows), IE 8+, Safari 7+ (Mac & iOS), Android Browser (Android 4.1), and Android Chrome (Android 4.2–4.4).
+As of May 2015, the definitive list includes Chrome and Firefox (Mac & Windows), IE 9+, Safari 7+ (Mac & iOS), Android Browser (Android 4.1), and Android Chrome (Android 4.2–4.4).

-By default we do not test on IE 6 and 7.
+By default we do not test on IE 6-8.
 However individual projects may require browser support beyond our defaults.
 In these cases the additional support will be specified in the proposal and strategy documents.

 ### Mobile Browser Support